SetProtocol/STIPS/STIPS/STIP-005.md

 (Update external USDC position on the real SetToken)
    </td>
    <td>
-     <p>First determine the additional amount of virtual assets we need to reduce exposure to:</p>
+     <p>First determine the amount of virtual assets we need to reduce exposure to:</p>
      <p><em>&nbsp;&nbsp;newVAssetUnit = redeemQuantity * vSetToken.getDefaultPositionRealUnit(vAsset)</em></p>
-     <p>Calculate the amount of USDC required to buy newVAssetUnit by simulating a trade on Perp’s vAMM (or fetching a quote from them)</p>
+     <p>Calculate the amount of USDC we would receive by simulating closing a position on the external protocol.
+The delta quote returned by the simulation will include realized funding payments and fees.
+These will be distributed across the real SetToken's external USDC position. </p>
   <p>&nbsp;&nbsp;<em>deltaQuote = getQuoteForVAsset(vAsset, newVAssetUnit, direction=long | short)</em></p>
   <p> Update the real SetToken’s external position for USDC as below.
 (For a SetToken with multiple positions in multiple virtual assets we would have to sum up all delta)<p>
   <p> &nbsp;&nbsp;<em>newTotalSupply = realSetToken.totalSupply - redeemQuantity</em> </p>